 Hello my fellow yarn enthusiasts and welcome sweet sweet summertime!
 I am loving finally getting some vitamin D!

-I have a super fun summer crochet pattern for you guys today, introducing the Amigurumi Flamingo Floaty 🦩.
+If you love crochet flamingo patterns, get excited.
+I have a super fun summer crochet pattern for you today, introducing the Amigurumi Flamingo Floaty 🦩.

 All your crochet amigurumi toys and dolls need one of these bad boys to help them fully enjoy summertime.